 verb (used with object), de·lin·e·at·ed, de·lin·e·at·ing.

-Examples from the Web for delineated
+Example sentences from the Web for delineate

 The parcel is 2.15 hectares (about 5.3 acres) and has been mapped out and delineated in this exact size since the year 1507.The Next UNESCO World Heritage Site: Burgundy’s Pinot Noir Country?|Jordan Salcito|May 31, 2014|DAILY BEAST

 That would help demonstrate that ridesharing and clearly delineated liability are fully compatible.

 He characterizes it as a “well-delineated sac,” stretching from 8.1 to 33 millimeters.